California redwood forest returned to native tribal group

 “It’s a real blessing,” said Hunter, of the Coyote Valley Band of Pomo Indians.
 “It’s like a healing for our ancestors.
 I know our ancestors are happy.
 This was given to us to protect.”

-The transfer marks a step in the growing Land Back movement to return Indigenous homelands to the ancestors of those who lived there for millennia before European settlers arrived.
+The transfer marks a step in the growing Land Back movement to return Indigenous homelands to the descendants of those who lived there for millennia before European settlers arrived.

 The league first worked with the Sinkyone council when it transferred a 164-acre (66-hectare) plot nearby to the group in 2012.